Microsoft 365 Administration: Navigating the Core Portals

 The best way to move from theory to aptitude is through direct interaction.
 Microsoft provides a specific path for this:

-You can follow my GitHub where I have a few labs around M365 here.
+You can follow my GitHub where I have a few labs around M365 and Intune.
 Below are some ideas I'd recommend to get started.

 Navigating these portals transformed my understanding of the cloud from a vague concept into a tangible set of professional tools.
 By learning "where things live," you gain the ability to provide efficient support and proactive security for any modern organization.